facebookarchive/LogDevice/docs/installation.md

 installed and the Runtime libraries (see above) to be installed)
 * `_build/folly-prefix/src/folly-build/folly/cybld/dist/folly-*.whl` is folly's Python3 wheel that you can install on your system (already installed on the virtualenv).
 * `_build/fbthrift-prefix/src/fbthrift-build/thrift/lib/py3/cybld/dist/thrift-*.whl` is thrift's Python3 wheel that you can install on your system (already installed on the virtualenv).

+### Installation

+You can use the standard `make install` inside the build directory to install logdevice components on your system (including ldshell).
+But note the following:

+> This will *not* install thrift and folly shared libararies.
+For these you need
+> to manually copy them over onto your `/usr/local/lib/` directory.

 ## Debug and release builds